skirmess/perl-common/README.md

 # NAME

-Dist::Zilla::PluginBundle::Author::SKIRMESS - Dist::Zilla configuration the way SKIRMESS does it
+MyBundle - Dist::Zilla configuration the way SKIRMESS does it

 # VERSION

-Version 0.032
+Version 0.033

 # SYNOPSIS